 When the wings of an aircraft are producing lift induced drag is ever present; in short no lift, no drag.
 This drag results from the down-wash by the wingtips and trailing edge vortices which tilt the lift vector backwards and thus increase the induced drag vector.

 The aircraft builder has some limited influence in these forms of drag but by clever thinking he can reduce this as much as possible and count on more performance or fuel savings.

-Induced drag will be at its maximum when airspeed is slow, thus with a large angle of attack.
+Induced drag will be at its maximum when airspeed is low, thus with a large angle of attack.
 It decreases with increasing speed where parasite drag will increase to cumulatively form the total drag of an aircraft.

 Armed with this knowledge the pilot can use this to increase the performance of his aircraft when flying the longest distance or remaining airborne for as long as possible.

 The elliptical plan-form has the least amount of drag but its a bit more difficult to build compared to the straigth wing of a Cessna 172.
 Contrary to that fact: The Spitfire, was build in considerable numbers.
 Following the elliptical wing, we see the tapered wing and then the more common easy to build rectangular wing shape.

 This is the wingspan divided by chord ratio and the higher this number the lower the amount of induced drag the wing creates.
 Gliders have small chord, long wing thus implying high AR.
 Down-wash is also less compared to low AR wings.

 The CL is something a pilot can influence and the most important factors are angle of attack (AoA), airspeed and aircraft weight.
 You will also find the coefficient lift in our well known lift formula.